 Once a project or programme is delivered, the project team and sponsor are quick to progress to the next big delivery.
 The cynics amongst you will think that the key reason benefits are not measured is because they will invariably fall short of the original planned budgets and this will be too uncomfortable.

 This may, of course, be true.
 One retailer that we worked with had a novel solution to this; the sponsoring department would have its sales targets increased or its budgeted costs reduced in subsequent years by the amount detailed in the benefits plan.

-This drove 2 behaviours:
+This drove 2 benefits realisation behaviours

 1) Sponsors did not sponsor projects unless they were sure the benefits or cost savings were delivered